StefanGreve/configuration/README.md

 # Configuration

-This project is a collection of configuration files and scripts that I use on my personal computer.
+This project is a collection of configuration files and scripts that I use on my machine.
 They have been open-sourced for my own convenience, so you may use anything you see here at your own risk.
+Some settings are tailored to meet my personal needs, so running these scripts might not work for you out of the box.

 The tools repository defines some custom Cmdlets which are implicitly dot-sourced through my PowerShell profile.